Labour Epidural Cause Chronic Back Pain?

-After childbirth with an epidural, one may experience short-term back soreness at the catheter site where the medication was injected.
+There may be short-term back soreness at the catheter site.
+This happens after childbirth with an epidural.
 As such, most women tend to associate labour epidural analgesia with chronic or long-term back pain.
-But is there really a connection between labour epidural and chronic backache?
+But is there really a connection between labour epidural and chronic back pain?

-In some retrospective studies conducted, there were suggestions that there is mild association between epidural analgesia during labour and low back pain 6 months post delivery.
+In some retrospective studies conducted, there were suggestions that there is a mild association between epidural analgesia during labour and low back pain 6 months post-delivery.
 However, such studies were flawed by recall bias or reporting bias as they relied heavily on the respondent’s memory of past events.
-If the surveys were performed months and years post delivery, as in the case of such retrospective studies, the results may be inaccurate.
+The results may be inaccurate if the surveys were performed months and years post-delivery.
+This was the case of such retrospective studies.

-In sum, based on studies conducted, there is no connection between back pain and epidural usage, and the epidural pain relief during delivery do not increase the risk of long-term back pain.
-Back pain post delivery is more likely attributed to the pre-existing prenatal backaches due to mechanical and structural changes in the spine which are a result of normal physiological changes during pregnancy.
+Based on studies conducted, there is no connection between back pain and epidural usage, and the epidural pain relief during delivery does not increase the risk of long-term back pain.
+Back pain post-delivery is more likely attributed to the pre-existing prenatal backaches.
+This is due to mechanical and structural changes in the spine, which are a result of normal physiological changes during pregnancy.

 - Make sure your posture is correct in all working and resting positions